microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/unifiedrolemanagementalertincident-remediate.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Remediate or mitigate an incident of an alert.
+Run this action to fix an incident for a remediable alert, automatically applying the recommended **mitigationSteps**.

 The alert incident can be one of the following types that are derived from the [unifiedRoleManagementAlertIncident](../resources/unifiedrolemanagementalertincident.md) object:

 - [invalidLicenseAlertIncident](../resources/invalidlicensealertincident.md)
 - [noMfaOnRoleActivationAlertIncident](../resources/nomfaonroleactivationalertincident.md)